-I started this blog in 2008 at the beginning of my three-year retreat at KTC, with Lama Norlha’s permission, as a way to keep in touch with fellow practitioners at Kagyu Samten Choling, KTC’s affiliated center in New Hampshire, where I had served as resident teacher for seven years before retreat.
+I started this blog in 2008 at the beginning of my three-year retreat at KTC monastery in New York (now Palpung Thubten Choling), with Lama Norlha Rinpoche’s permission, as a way to keep in touch with fellow practitioners at Kagyu Samten Choling, KTC’s affiliated center in New Hampshire, where I had served as resident instructor for seven years before retreat.
 With no phone, internet or email, I wrote the posts and snail-mailed them to be posted online.

 I wrote about one post a month the first year, and hardly any in years two and three once the practices got really intense and we spent long periods in complete silence.
-When my retreat ended in April 2011, I started up again, posting only occasionally until last year, when I started an online class on Togme Zangpo’s 37 Practices of a Bodhisattva.
+When my retreat ended in April 2011, I started up again, posting only occasionally until 2017, when I started an online class, at the request of our Key West center, on Togme Zangpo’s 37 Practices of a Bodhisattva.

 Currently based in Richmond, Virginia, I work as a member of the KTC teaching staff with several of its centers online and/or in person, primarily Kagyu Shenpen Tharchin in Richmond and Kagyu Drupcho Chodzong in Washington, DC.
 My aspiration is to use the teachings I’ve received through the kindness of my teachers to help fellow dharma students develop a personal practice and apply the traditional yet timeless teachings of the Kagyu lineage to their own life experience,